 If an SMSF fails to lodge an auditor’s details with the ATO the SMSF return will be suspended and the fund classified as non-complying until the auditor’s report is filed.

 Don’t forget it’s illegal to audit your own SMSF or an SMSF of a relative no matter who you are.

 3. Bank account not unique to the SMSF

-One of the first things that SMSF trustees need to do when they set up their fund is open an account in the name of the fund which is also separate to their individual or company bank accounts.
+One of the first things that SMSF trustees must do when they set up their fund is open an account in the name of the fund which is separate to their individual or company bank accounts.
 The account will be in the name of the superannuation fund and used exclusively for the fund’s transactions.

 The SMSF bank account is there to accept contributions, rollovers and income from investments and to generally manage investments for the fund.

 “If your SMSF does not have a unique bank account, then your member’s retirement benefits may not be protected,” the ATO says.